Thingyan rice

-Thingyan rice (သင်္ကြန်ထမင်း, /my/, Thingyan htamin; ပုင်သင်္ကြာန်) is a Traditional Mon dish served during Thingyan, which marks the Burmese New Year.
-Thingyan Htamin started with Mon people in the lower Burma.
-It is a seasonal festive food, commonly made with rice soaked in candle-scented water, served with fried dry fish.
+Thingyan rice (သင်္ကြန်ထမင်း, /my/, Thingyan htamin; ပုင်သင်္ကြာန်) is a Mon dish served during Thingyan, a festival which marks the Burmese New Year.
+Thingyan Htamin started with Mon people in lower Burma.
+It is commonly made with rice soaked in candle-scented water, served with fried dry fish.
 The water in the dish is for refreshment during the hot summer days of the Thingyan Festival.
-The dish is also notable for its association with communal celebration.
 Families prepare large quantities to share with neighbors which is a way to share New Year Blessings.
 This festive dish has also been adapted into Central Thai cuisine, where it is known as Khao Chae.